Ardmore Studios: History

-Irish Film before Ardmore Studios
+Irish film before Ardmore Studios

 Ambitious Irish-based filmmaking began when producer-director Sidney Olcott made his first visit to Ireland in 1910.
 Prior to this time most Irish filmmaking consisted of newsreels.
 Olcott's first movie based in Ireland was The Lad from Old Ireland, produced by Kalem.
 His follow-up was Rory O'More, based on the events of the Irish Rebellions of 1641 and 1798, which earned the disapproval of both the British Home Office and the Irish Catholic Church.
 Olcott continued Irish filmmaking, with most of his films shot in County Kerry, specifically in the towns of Beaufort, Dunloe and Killarney.
 To facilitate year-round filming, Olcott planned the building of a serviced studio based in Beaufort.
 The outbreak of World War I derailed this plan.
 Irish filmmaking continued, with native-born directors initiating their own work, but through the 1920s and 1930s and 1940s, no purpose-built studio facilitated year-round filmmaking in Ireland.

 Early years of Ardmore Studios

-Finally, in the middle 1950s, a business consortium part-funded from the United States, started building a Hollywood-style studio south of Dublin city.
-Ardmore Studios first opened its doors in May 1958.
-Situated on a ten-acre site 12 miles south of Dublin, the studio offered the first opportunity for Irish filmmakers to shoot indoors all year round.